 But if you can afford it, I highly recommend you invest into the best possible trekking in Sapa experience!
 You can find more about ETHOS and contact them here.

 Note: I was not in any way compensated for this tour, I paid full price (and due to where the money is spent, wouldn’t have felt comfortable at accepting a media discount anyway).
-I just really really loved this tour.
+I just really really loved this tour and would highly recommend it to anyone planning a trip to Vietnam.

 Other Tours in Sapa